Khor Virap Monastery – “Deep Pit”. Shrine of Armenia

 However, Khor Virap is important for Armenians not only for its connection with Christianity: the monastery is closely associated with the symbol of Armenia.
 It is from here that the unimaginable view of Mount Ararat opens.
 Due to circumstances, the symbol of Armenia Ararat today is not in its historic homeland, but in Turkey, and the monastery of Khor Virap is 40 km away from the mountain and from the Turkish border.
 If you look closely, you can see the border posts of Turkey.

-Things to do in Khor Virap
+Things to see in Khor Virap

 Khor Virap monastery is beautiful because the ascetic fortress among the open space surrounded by a wide plain overlooking the magnificent Ararat is a truly breathtaking panorama.
 Here you can see the historic dungeon inside the chapel, where the educator of Armenia and the first Catholicos of all Armenians were kept for many years.
 Nearby is the Church of the Blessed Virgin, which was built on the remains of the 5th century.
 Around the entire structure, a stone wall was built in the 17th century, which creates the impression of a mighty fortress.